jaimetur/PhotoMigrator/docs/help/5-other-features.md

 From version 2.0.0 onwards, the script can be executed in 'Rename Albums Folders' Mode.

 - You can use the flag '-renFldcb, --rename-folders-content-based <ALBUMS_FOLDER>', to rename all Albums subfolders (if they contain a flatten file structure) and homogenize all your Albums names with this format:
-'yyyy - Album Name' or 'yyyy-yyyy - Album Name',
+**'yyyy - Album Name' or 'yyyy-yyyy - Album Name'**
-where yyyy is the year of the files contained in each Album folder (if more than one year is found, then yyyy-yyyy will indicate the range of years for the files contained in the Album folder.
+where 'yyyy' is the year of the files contained in each Album folder (if more than one year is found, then 'yyyy-yyyy' will indicate the range of years for the files contained in the Album folder.

-- To define the <ALBUMS_FOLDER> you can use the new Flag: -AlbFld, --albums-folder <ALBUMS_FOLDER>

 - Recommendation: Use this Extra Mode before to create Synology Photos Albums in order to have a clean Albums structure in your Synology Photos database.